garden-io/garden/docs/reference/commands.md

 ### garden util profile-project

-**Renders a high-level sumamry of actions and modules in your project.**
+**Renders a high-level summary of actions and modules in your project.**

 Useful for diagnosing slow init performance for projects with lots of actions and modules and/or lots of files.